Chixpy/CHXPas/Tests/CTC/Readme.md

 in current build mode, then you must copy then to the other in project options.

-This is not the prefered way of using cCHXSDL2Engine, because in Pascal every class is in its own unit usually (unless its a package) instead creating a child class in main program file.
+This is not the prefered way of using cCHXSDL2Engine, because in Pascal every class is in its own unit usually (unless it's a package) instead creating a child class in main program file.

 Pascal doesn't have Garbage Collector as is, so allocated memory and objects